tmshlvck/blog/docs/posts/2024-03-blog-migration.md

 ## How

 I found this great blogpost [Daniel Roy Greenfeld - Blogger to Markdown Script](https://daniel.feldroy.com/posts/2022-02-blogger-to-markdown-script) .
+By using the script and the described method it was easy to convert old posts from blogger.com to MD.
+Though the images need manual download and linking to the primary source.
+Or I may try to find the originals to see if they are better quality.
+But this remains TODO for now.

+Then I just created quick GitHub actions to deploy the blog based on this article [Material for MkDocs - Publishing your site](https://squidfunk.github.io/mkdocs-material/publishing-your-site/).

+The only downside is that the web URL is bound to be `<username>.github.io/<reponame>` but I guess it is a sensible simplification.